flood-io/element/packages/docs/versioned_docs/version-1.5/api/Browser.md

 ### `getUrl()`

-Returns the URL of the current page as a string
+Returns the URL of the current page

 **Parameters**
 - returns: `string` URL of the current page